-This section describes the recreation resources within FERC Project Boundary and lands surrounding the Project specifically along the Fairview Dam Bypass Reach.
+This section describes the recreation resources within the FERC Project Boundary and lands surrounding the Project specifically along the Fairview Dam Bypass Reach.
 Section 7.7.1 discusses the affected environment and resource conditions under current Project O&M (i.e., baseline condition).
-Section 7.7.2 identifies environmental measures, management plans, and programs that are included in the proposed Project.
+Section 7.7.2 identifies environmental measures and monitoring and management plans that are included in the proposed Project.
 Section 7.7.3 includes an analysis of ongoing or new environmental effects of O&M under the proposed Project, including potential effects from proposed measures.
-The full description of proposed measures is provided in Appendix E.1.
+The full description of proposed measures is provided in Appendix E.1, Proposed Environmental Measures and Monitoring and Management Plans.